research-virtualfortknox/msb/README.md

 You should have received a copy of the GNU Lesser General Public License along with Manufacturing Service Bus.
 If not, see http://www.gnu.org/licenses/.

-To publish a commercial product that uses Manufacturing Service Bus or to use Manufacturing Service Bus productively, commercial licenses and support are also available: Contact info@virtualfortknox.de for more information.
+To publish a commercial product that uses Manufacturing Service Bus or to use Manufacturing Service Bus productively, commercial licenses with enterprise features and support are also available: Contact info@virtualfortknox.de for more information.